-Attribution of Seasonal Climate Anomalies April-May-June 2019
+Attribution of Seasonal Climate Anomalies May-June-July 2019

-Summary of April-May-June 2019 Observed Conditions and Outlooks
+Summary of May-June-July 2019 Observed Conditions and Outlooks

-- Weak Central Pacific El Niño sea surface temperature (SST) conditions in observations (slide 9). - Consistent with El Niño conditions, above normal Tropical 200-mb height and above normal rainfall near the dateline in observations (slide 10); these were well captured by model simulations and initialized forecasts (slides 15 & 16). - Over North America, there was some resemblance in 200-mb height response in AMIP simulations (slide 20).
-This is also apparent in the distribution of correlations between observations and individual AMIP simulations (slide 24). - After a series of consecutive negative skill scores during winter/spring of 2018-19 for the forecast of seasonal mean surface temperature over the US, forecast skill returned to positive territory.
+- Weak Central Pacific El Niño sea surface temperature (SST) conditions in observations (slide 9). - Consistent with El Niño conditions, above normal Tropical 200-mb height and above normal rainfall near the dateline in observations (slide 10); these features were well captured by model simulations and initialized forecasts (slides 15 -16, 44-45). - Over North America, lower height anomalies (cyclonic circulation) was consistent with below normal surface temperatures; there was some resemblance in 200-mb height response in AMIP simulations (slide 20) and multimodel predictions for surface temperature (slides 12, 44).
+Evidence that this pattern was forced is also apparent in the distribution of correlations between observations and individual AMIP simulations (slide 24). - The CPC official forecast (which looked similar to multi-model predictions; slides 12, 44, 45) captured the observed below normal surface mean temperature in the central US and tendency towards above normal precipitation over the continental US. - A tendency towards below normal precipitation over Indonesian Archipelago and equatorial South America, together with a tendency towards above normal temperatures over tropical land masses (slide 10) was well predicted by multi-model ensemble (slides 44, 45).